mininxd/coc-api/README.md

    Deploy `main` Branch into VPS, and deploy `scrape` Branch to Vercel

-  also setup your `.env` by set your clan tag and apikey
+  also setup your `.env` and set apikey

 get your apikey right here https://developer.clashofclans.com/